Mar Roxas: Presidential bid

+Comeback attempt and political retirement

+On October 15, 2018, Roxas announced his return to politics after a two-year hiatus, filing his Certificate of Candidacy the next day for Senator in the 2019 Philippine Senate election.
+He was named to the Otso Diretso opposition coalition.
+However, he ranked 16th in that election and failed to secure a six-year term.

+In an interview with Sa Totoo Lang on One PH on August 26, 2021, Roxas stated that he is retired from politics, saying that he does not have communications with the 1Sambayan opposition coalition.
+He would later endorse the unsuccessful presidential bid of his 2016 running mate, Vice President Leni Robredo, in the 2022 elections.

+On April 15, 2023, Roxas appeared on the commemoration of his grandfather Manuel Roxas’ 75th death anniversary in Roxas City, wherein he also met with Vice President Sara Duterte and former President and incumbent Pampanga Representative Gloria Macapagal Arroyo.
+On October 6, 2023, Roxas was spotted meeting with President Bongbong Marcos during a distribution of smuggled rice to beneficiaries in Roxas City.
+Marcos stated in his speech that they remained friends despite their political differences, noting that their friendship began during their time in New York.
+In September 2024, Roxas was named as the head of the advisory council of the newly launched One Capiz local political party.

 Personal life

-Roxas was previously in a relationship with former beauty queen Maricar Zaldarriaga, with whom he has a son, Paolo Roxas.
+Roxas was previously in a relationship with former beauty queen Maricar Zaldarriaga, with whom he has a son, Paolo Gerardo.
+Paolo ran for representative of Capiz's 1st congressional district in the 2025 elections, but lost to then-incumbent Pinuno Partylist representative Howard Guintu.

 In 2002, he met Korina Sanchez, a news anchor from ABS-CBN.
 In the April 25, 2009, episode of the ABS-CBN noontime show Wowowee where Sanchez appeared as a guest co-host alongside Willie Revillame, Sanchez and Roxas announced their engagement.
 Sanchez took a leave of absence from her duties at ABS-CBN in May 2009.
 They married on October 27, 2009, at a ceremony at Santo Domingo Church in Quezon City, where Roxas' former running mate in the 2010 election, then-Senator (later President) Benigno Aquino III, was one of the couple's primary wedding sponsors.
 The Manila Philharmonic Orchestra and the Philippine Madrigal Singers provided the music during the wedding.
 Other notable performers included Basil Valdez, Robert Seña, and Jamie Rivera.
 The couple owns a black labrador retriever and two schnauzer dogs.